Lord Ruthven (vampire): "The Vampyre"

 Lord Ruthven appeared as the title character in the 1819 short story "The Vampyre".
 This had been written in 1816 by Dr. John William Polidori, the traveling doctor of Lord Byron.
 It was published in the April 1, 1819 edition of The New Monthly Magazine.
 The publishers falsely attributed the authorship to Byron.
 Both Byron and Polidori disputed this attribution.
 In the following issue, dated May 1, 1819, Polidori wrote a letter to the editor explaining "that though the groundwork is certainly Lord Byron's, its development is mine."

 In the story, Aubrey meets the mysterious Lord Ruthven at a social event when he comes to London.
-After briefly getting to know Ruthven, Aubrey agrees to go travelling around Europe with him, but leaves him shortly after they reach Rome when he learns that Ruthven seduced the daughter of a mutual acquaintance.
-Alone, he travels to Greece where he falls in love with an innkeeper's daughter, Ianthe.
-She tells him about the legends of the vampire, which are very popular in the area.
-However, the romance is short lived as she is unfortunately killed, found with her throat torn open.
-The whole town believes it to be the work of the evil vampire.
-Aubrey does not make the connection that this coincidentally happens shortly after Lord Ruthven comes to the area.
-Aubrey makes up with him and rejoins him in his travels, which becomes his undoing.
+After briefly getting to know Ruthven, Aubrey agrees to go travelling around Europe with him.
+Aubrey slowly realizes that Ruthven delights in causing the ruin and degradation of others, and after Ruthven attempts to seduce the daughter of a mutual acquaintance near Rome, then Aubrey leaves in disgust.
+Alone, Aubrey travels to Greece where he falls in love with an innkeeper's daughter, Ianthe.
+She tells him about the legends of the vampire, which are very popular in the area, and Aubrey recognises that Ruthven fits the physical description.

+This romance is short-lived: Ianthe is killed, her throat torn open by an attacker who injures Aubrey and leaves behind an unusual dagger.
+The whole town believes it to be the work of an evil vampire.
+Aubrey falls ill, but is found and nursed back to health by Ruthven.
+Although suspicious of the man, Aubrey feels obliged to Ruthven and rejoins him in his travels.
 The pair are attacked by bandits on the road and Ruthven is mortally wounded.
-On his death bed, Ruthven makes Aubrey swear an oath that he will not speak of Ruthven or his death for a year and a day, and once Aubrey agrees, Lord Ruthven literally dies laughing.
+On his deathbed, Ruthven makes Aubrey swear an oath that he will not speak of Ruthven or his death for a year and a day, and once Aubrey agrees, Lord Ruthven dies laughing.
+Amongst Ruthven's belongings Aubrey discovers a sheath which matches the dagger found by Ianthe's body.

-Aubrey returns to London and is amazed when Ruthven appears shortly thereafter, alive and well and living under a new identity.
-Ruthven reminds Aubrey of his oath and then begins to seduce Aubrey's sister.
-Helpless to protect his sister, Aubrey has a nervous breakdown.
-Upon recovering, Aubrey learns that Ruthven is engaged to his sister, and they are due to be married on the day his oath will end.
-He writes a letter to his sister explaining everything in case something happens to him before he can warn her in person.
-Aubrey does in fact die, and his letter is destroyed by his physician, thinking it the ravings of a mad man.
-Ruthven marries Aubrey's sister, and kills her on their wedding night, found drained of blood with Ruthven long gone into the night.
+Aubrey returns to London and is amazed when Ruthven appears shortly thereafter, alive and well.
+Ruthven reminds Aubrey of his oath, and although Aubrey wants to warn others of Ruthven's character, he feels unable to break his oath.
+Helpless to protect his sister from Ruthven, Aubrey has a nervous breakdown.
+Upon recovering, Aubrey learns that Ruthven has inherited an earldom and is engaged to his sister, and they are due to be married on the day that his oath will end.
+Unable to delay the wedding, Aubrey has a stroke.
+That night, his oath expired, Aubrey relates the entire story before dying.
+But it is too late: Ruthven has disappeared, leaving his new wife dead and drained of blood.

 His character is one typical of the gothic genre and vampires in general.
 His vampire character is alluring and sexual, but is also linked with horror and supernatural terror.